-If your multiple sclerosis (MS) was diagnosed some time ago, you probably have learned how to control it fairly well.
-However, you still may sometimes wonder whether new or changing symptoms are a cause for concern.
+If your multiple sclerosis (MS) was diagnosed some time ago, you’ve probably learned how to control it fairly well.
+But you may still sometimes wonder whether new or changing symptoms are a cause for concern.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“In general, we divide new symptoms into two categories,” says neurologist Robert Bermel, MD, Medical Director at Cleveland Clinic’s Mellen Center for Multiple Sclerosis Treatment and Research.
+“In general, we divide new symptoms into two categories,” says neurologist Robert Bermel, MD.

-1. Fluctuations (sometimes called flares) — Prior symptoms sometimes recur, which may be related to impaired electrical conduction through multiple sclerosis scars or old damage.
+1. Fluctuations (sometimes called pseudorelapses or flares).
+It’s common for symptoms to come and go, related to impaired electrical conduction through chronic multiple sclerosis scars or old damage.

 Other things that are going on with you, both physically and psychologically, sometimes bring on symptom fluctuations.
 Possible triggers include:

-2. Relapses — These last longer than 24 hours, and relate to new inflammation or new lesions in the brain, spinal cord or optic nerve.
+2. Relapses.
+These last longer than 24 hours, and are related to new inflammation or new lesions in the brain, spinal cord or optic nerve.

 They tend to bring on symptoms that you may not have experienced before.
 For example, you might notice new signs of: